Blancaslan/JS-City-Builder/README.md

-This is a city builder game and my first presonal project, It is written in javascript and resembles the hit game City Skylines.
+This is a city builder game and my first personal project, It is written in javascript and resembles the hit game City Skylines.

+The entire GUI will be in terminal.
+I plan on giving it a proper GUI through either a web or desktop app.

 How To Run.
 To run the app you have to: